zhmur-dev/TranscriptionBotPython/README.md

 ### TranscriptionBotPython

 A simple audio/video transcription Telegram bot using Deepgram as AI assistant.
+It can transcribe either local files received via bot interface, or remote files from Yandex Disk via public URL.

 #### Installation and startup